-Springtime is fully upon us, with bluebell season alive and kicking.
+Springtime is fully upon us, with bluebell season just getting going.
 If you’re not treating yourself to at least one woodland walk among the fields of bluebells during mid-April and early-May, then you aren’t doing it right, my friend.

-With some prolonged sunshine coinciding with the last few weeks of April, there’s really no better time to get out into nature and waltz among the woods, absorbing the groundswell of blue, blue, blue.
+With some prolonged sunshine blessing us through the middle of April, there’s really no better time to get out into nature and waltz among the woods, absorbing the groundswell of blue, blue, blue.
 To get you started, here are a few of the best spots to gaze at the carpets of bluebells in and around London.
-But, remember not to pick any of the lilac beauties.
+But, remember not to pick or walk on any of the lilac beauties.
 They are a protected species in the UK, after all.
-Happy wandering-among-the-bluebells season, Londoners!
-[Featured Image: Lois GoBe].

 🎵 I’m blue da ba dee da ba di 🎵